 There are special rules covering substantiation for certain non-cash charitable gifts.
 You may need to report the amount you originally paid for the items if the donation is valued at more than $500.
 If the value is more than $5,000 a written appraisal may be required.

 You may be more inclined to dole out gifts to loved ones as opposed to nonprofit groups.
 These gifts also have tax implications.
-In fact, you as the giver are taxed on individual gifts of more than $13,000 for tax years 2011 and 2012.
+In fact, you as the giver are taxed on individual gifts of more than $14,000 for tax year 2016.